PhD Art Education

 During this course of study, there are numerous resources available to graduate students in Art Education, both within our program and across the University of Illinois:

 - At our major comprehensive research university, students have access to the broadest possible range of elective courses.

-- Visual Arts Research is a scholarly, refereed journal and has been published through the art education program for over 40 years.
-It is edited by faculty, with the help of graduate students.
+- Visual Arts Research is a scholarly, refereed journal and has been published through the Art Education program for over 40 years.
+It is edited by Art Education faculty.

 - The Everyday Arts Lab offers an excellent local site for graduate research for those interested in arts and social practice.

 - With a total of 14 million titles the University of Illinois Library houses the largest collection of any public university in the world.
 The Ricker Library of Architecture and Art has 120,000 titles and 33,00 serials.